a7ex/xcresultparser/README.md

                           The fields in the summary.
 Default is all: errors|warnings|analyzerWarnings|tests|failed|skipped -c, --coverage          Whether to print coverage data.
+  -x, --exclude-coverage-not-in-project
+                          Omit elements with file pathes, which do not contain 'projectRoot'.
   -n, --no-test-result    Whether to print test results.
   -f, --failed-tests-only Whether to only print failed tests.
   -q, --quiet             Quiet.
 Don't print status output.